commercelayer/commercelayer-docs-resources/manual_tax_calculators/object.md

 # The manual tax calculator object

-A manual tax calculator object is returned as part of the response body of each successful list, retrieve, create or update API call <b>to the /api/manual_tax_calculators endpoint</b>.
+A manual tax calculator object is returned as part of the response body of each successful list, retrieve, create or update API call to the `/api/manual_tax_calculators` endpoint.

 ## Fields